henriksommerfeld/blog-hugo/content/article/2023-07-17-yale-doorman/index.md

 ## Step-by-step

-The steps I took to got this set up (I already had a Home Assistant instance running).
+The steps I took to get this set up (I already had a Home Assistant instance running).

 ### Get the Bluetooth Proxy going